 But, that was not our destiny.

 While always a story teller, I decided I wanted to make films somewhat later in life, having started film school at the age of 30, and just learned by doing doing doing.
 I’m still learning that way and don’t imagine this situation to ever change, although I do hope the sad situation of women in film will change.
-We are losing strong stories in a world that desperately needs diverse films to be as popular as action films.
+We are losing strong stories in a world that desperately needs diverse films to be as popular as comic book franchise films.

-The film I did after this is a long-format short called What’s the Use?, which I directed and co-produced only.
+The film I did after this is a long-format short called What’s the Use?
+(2015), which I directed and co-produced only.
 It was written by the late Jason Tremblay, a playwright from the Austin, Texas community.
 This a black comedy about a teenage girl who goes on a manhunt to save her junkie father from a dangerous loan shark.
 The film uses mixed media, animation, motion graphics, and unusual editing techniques, and as a result, is a film that really takes the medium of narrative film to an entirely different place.
 In some ways, it reminds me of Daisies by Vera Chytilova (1966).

 I’ll be honest.
 These films are not great.
 Not great at all.
 But what they did do was allow me the invaluable process of making big mistakes.
 There just isn’t a better way to learn and improve than to just jump in and get your hands dirty, and fuck up a lot.
 A LOT.
 There was a great TED Talk with a speaker whose name has left me, but he said something I will never forget: It rarely is our actions we regret, but our inactions that we do.